ChuChuIgbokwe/RPG-Monocular-Pose-Estimation-ME495-HW2/README.md

 ```
   ADD OUTPUT OF ROSNODE LIST
 ````
 We can also look at rqt_image_view, which would bring up a GUI from which you can select from different topics.
 More specifically, we can switch between the looking at the raw image and looking at the image with detections.
-The command you can use to bring this up is below, as well as a screenshot of the GUI:
+The command you can use to bring this up is below:

 ```
   rosrun rqt_image_view rqt_image_view